Video Monetization

 Thinkific

-If you’re specifically looking to sell videos online in the format of a course or educational product, Thinkific is a great choice.
-As one of the top choices for selling online courses, it has lots of features that cater to educational creators.
+If you’re specifically looking to sell content online in the format of a course or educational product, Thinkific is a great choice.
+As one of the top online course platforms, it has lots of features that cater to educational creators.

 • Course builder: With course templates, AI-assisted course building, and a drag-and-drop course builder, you can start turning your videos into online courses in no time.